Zone 66: Soundtracks

 A third, separately downloadable soundtrack was available for owners of the Gravis Ultrasound sound card featuring high quality music.
 Like the AdLib soundtrack, some of the Ultrasound's tracks were completely different songs, whereas others were arrangements of songs found in the AdLib or Sound Blaster versions.

 The reason for the separate "GUS" music download was due to the size of the Gravis music: as it was nearly as large as the original game, users who only had a Sound Blaster or AdLib didn't have to waste time downloading music they would never hear.
 Disc versions of the game included all three, as players did not need to download the game.

 Release

 Zone 66 was released primarily as shareware, on floppy disks, and CD-ROM.
 The first mission was released and distributed as shareware by GT Software.
 B&N Software released the first four missions of the game via floppy disk; Missions 1 and 2 were released together on one floppy disk, as were Missions 3 and 4.
 Epic MegaGames released all of the first four missions on two floppy disks.
-Finally, all eight missions were released on CD-ROM.
+All eight missions were released on CD-ROM.